ChrisJoinEngine/GAForcer/README.md

 ———————————

 The default options are NOT optimal for all (or even most) situations.
 They are designed to be somewhat less intrusive than a true optimal configuration may be.
 In order for the application to behave in a fashion that is more than just random, target space must be saturated, or a seed attempt must have enough tries to obtain decent data as to it’s true success rate.
 This means that each generation thread should make enough attempts (the iteration flag -i at the time of writing) to be statistically significant, something like 100, 1000, or larger if your keyspace saturation is lower.

 Similarly, to prevent your population from being to homogeneous, you have a decent thread starting size  (that’s the size flag, -s, at the time of writing this).
 Depending on your use case, a population of 25 may be sufficient in most cases.
-A POPULATION SIZE OF LESS THAN AT LEAST 10 WILL LIKELY NOT BE AS EFFECTIVE.
+A population size of less than 10 is probably not going to be very effective.